onkelbeh/HomeAssistantRepository/README.md

 ## Some thoughts
 * Be aware that all dependent libraries could be marked as stable here as soon as they compile.
 Outside HA dependencies execpt portage are not tested.
-* Since I use Gentoo mostly on servers, I do not use systemd, the most important reason to run Gentoo is that you are NOT forced to run this incredible crap.
+* Since I use Gentoo mostly on servers, I do not use systemd, one reason to run Gentoo is that you are NOT forced to run this crap.
 * I use an own profile based on "amd64/17.1/no-multilib"
-* python-3.8.5 is set as default target.
+* python-3.8.6 is set as default target.
-* I do no tests anymore on Python 3.6.
+* I do no tests anymore on Python 3.6, and only sandbox tests on Python 3.7.

 ## Licenses
-The repository itself is released under GPL-3, all work on the depending components under the licenses they came from, which could be (as my grep told me on 12.3.2020):
+The repository itself is released under GPL-3, all work on the depending components under the licenses they came from, which could be (as my grep told me in 3/2020):

 ```sh
 grep -r "LICENSE=" | cut -d ":" -f2 | sort | uniq -c | sed 's;LICENSE=";|;' | sed 's;";|;' | sed 's/ //g' | xargs -L1 printf '|%s\n'